shawakash/Bus/README.md

-## Bup: A Background Backup Scheduler
+## Bus: A Background Backup Scheduler

-Bup is a simple background backup scheduler designed for backing up services like postgres, redis.
+Bus is a simple background backup scheduler designed for backing up services like postgres, redis.

 It periodically backs up specified services and dumps the files into the designated folder with a retention period mentioned in configuration.